-James Hsiao is counsel in our White Collar practice, based in Hong Kong.
+James Hsiao is a local partner in our White Collar practice, based in Hong Kong.
 He has over 10 years of experience in international anti-corruption investigations, regulatory and compliance matters.
 He also regularly advises and represents clients on complex cross-border and commercial litigation, international arbitration, anti-money laundering, and risk management across Asia and globally.

 Before joining the White Collar team, James worked at international law firms in Hong Kong, New York and Los Angeles.
 He is a former prosecutor and has spent time on a client secondment at an American multinational investment bank and financial services company.
 James also has more than 7 years of experience working in various engineering roles at a number of technology start-ups and companies prior to law school.

 James' experience* includes representing: